 Brides, we're gonna call it: Having long hair is without a doubt a labor of love.
 While your everyday maintenance and style routine is something you could do in your sleep, plenty of other factors come into play for a wedding-day hairstyle for long hair.

 Of course, we love those hair-in-the-wind moments.
 But how do you keep tresses from accidentally whipping in front of your face if you go for a hair-down wedding 'do?
 Even with a half-up, half-down hairstyle, would your lustrous locks inadvertently be covering the pretty details of your gown's neckline and bodice?

 Updos resolve all of these questions and offer long-haired brides so many elegant options.
-Whether a sleek ponytail, a beautifully braided, woven or twisted 'do, or even a low maintenance wedding bun, a wedding updo will keep those strands in place and focus everyone's attention precisely where it should be—on your radiant smile, of course.
+Whether a sleek ponytail, a beautifully braided 'do, or a low-maintenance bridal bun, a wedding updo will keep those strands in place and focus everyone's attention precisely where it should be—on your radiant smile, of course.

 If your hair has some natural texture, ask your stylist to keep the 'do a bit more wavy and slightly undone for a more bohemian, romantic vibe.

 Boho brides will swoon over this milkmaid braided updo, which is such a delightful choice for outdoor ceremonies of all types—from rustic retreats to desert-chic weddings to barefoot on the beach.
 The softness in this coif is key, keeping the look relaxed and free-spirited rather than too rigid and refined.
 Add a bit of charm to the style with a small bloom and whimsical earrings.